Bougainville Premier League

 The Bougainville Premier League is a planned top tier soccer league in the Autonomous Region of Bougainville.
 It is organized by the Bougainville Football Federation, an affiliate of the Papua New Guinea Football Association.

 History

-In January 2025, Regional Member Peter Tsiamalili and Justin Helele, President of the Bougainville Football Federation, announced the foundation of the Bougainville Premier League.
-At that time, it was announced that the league would feature six teams, two each from the South, Central, and North districts.
-To accommodate the league, the federation would immediately establish mini stadiums in each of the regions.
-The federation planned for local businesses to turn the teams into franchises in hopes of stimulating economic activity and community engagement while building a strong foundation for soccer in the region.
+In January 2025, regional member Peter Tsiamalili and Justin Helele, president of the Bougainville Football Federation, announced the foundation of the Bougainville Premier League.
+At that time, it was announced that the league would feature six teams, two from the South, Central, and North districts.
+To accommodate the league, the federation would establish stadiums in each of the regions.
+The federation planned for local businesses support, while building a strong foundation for soccer in the region.